merrilytan/2500Characters/Readme.md

 This project is deployed to production which can be seen [here](http://ec2-18-216-160-159.us-east-2.compute.amazonaws.com).

-More features are currently in development including (1) a page summary of Characters that have been mastered, (2) animations for a livelier user experience.
+More features are currently in development including (1) a page summary of Characters that have been mastered, (2) animations for a more lively user experience.

 ## Languages & Tools